mvolkmann/blog/src/smalltalk.md

 To change the indentation of a block of code, select all the lines and press tab to increase indentation or shift-tab to decrease it.

+To get help on a token, select it, right-click it, and select "Explain".
+A popup will appear.
+If the token is a literal value, it give its class name.
+If the token is a class name, it will give its class category.
+If the token is a message name, it will list the classes that implement it.

 ### Inspect Windows

 Inspect windows display all the instance variables of a specific object.